RAbraham/merdb/README.md

 CAUTION: PROTOTYPE!
 NO PRODUCTION USE, not even development.

 Merdb is a data processing library that
-* is a relational api like SQL to query data
+* is a relational api to query data (like SQL but in Python)
 * has Unix like pipes to compose operators using the `|` syntax
 * scales to multi core or a cluster(via Modin)
-* processes data too big to fit into memory
+* processes data too big to fit into memory(via Modin)
 * support interactive and optimized processing(optimizations in roadmap)

 # Install